ppwwyyxx/wechat-dump/README.md

 ### Examples:
 See [here](http://ppwwyyxx.com/static/wechat/example.html) for an example html.

-Screenshots:
+Screenshots of generated html:

 ![byvoid](https://github.com/ppwwyyxx/wechat-dump/raw/master/screenshots/byvoid.jpg)

 ### TODO
-+ Export all messages to libchat, and render messages from libchat
++ Use libchat as unified backend.
+Export all messages to libchat, and render messages from libchat
 + Search by uid/username
 + Skip existing files when copying android resources
 + Fix rare unhandled types: > 10000 and < 0
 + Use alias name in group chat, instead of id
-+ Better user experiences... see `grep 'TODO' lib -R`
++ Better user experiences... see `grep 'TODO' wechat -R`
 + more easy-to-use for non-programmers (GUI?)

 ### Disclaimers